kbowden1800/bouncing-box/README.md

 ### Challenge 5) Can you make the amount that the box speeds up with each click increase with every 3 clicks?

 ### Challenge 6) Can you make the game end if you mis-click 10 times?

+To end the game we need to turn off the interval timer that is constantly calling our `update` function.
+At the bottom of your project find this line:

+    setInterval(update, 50);

+And modify it so that you now have this:

+    var interval = setInterval(update, 50);

+The next step is to create a function that we can call to end the game.
+Add this function to your project:

+    function endGame() {
+        clearInterval(interval);
+    }

+Now that we have this function set up, we need to figure out *when* to call it.
+- If we want to end the game after 10 misclicks, how can we track how many times we've misclicked?
+Will we need a new variable for this?
+If so, what should it's initial value be when the game starts?
+- How can we register that a misclick has occured?
+If we don't click on the box, what are we clicking on?
+Is there a way for us to use the code that handles the box click and modify it so that it handles clicking on the board?